MiirHo3eIN/nao_robots_sdk/README.md

 You can find the packages and libraries of Nao in the following lists:

 Please download SDKs for your OS and unzip them.
-You can find it on Aldebaran official web page or the corresponding
+You can find it on Aldebaran official web page:

 - [Official Web-page](https://www.aldebaran.com/fr/support/nao-6/downloads-softwares)